Potential-Threat/Ducky-script-Fake-Windows-Logon/README.md

 ## Demo
 ![Untitled video - Made with Clipchamp](https://user-images.githubusercontent.com/50125131/229378296-4ad8efad-9473-4a3d-b38f-b6e0664f0e87.gif)

+##Features
+- Disables Microsoft Real Time Protection, so No running into those problems...
+- If custom background is configured by the user, shows that background instead of the default one.
+- Validates entered password before closing the screen.

 ## Prerequisites
 - A Rubber Ducky USB device (https://shop.hak5.org/products/usb-rubber-ducky-deluxe) or Flipper zero - That's what I used - (https://shop.flipperzero.one/)